Significant outbreak of severe storms possible next week across South

 On Tuesday, the Lower Mississippi Valley will be affected by dangerous storms.
 All of Louisiana, western Alabama, the entirety of Mississippi and southeast Arkansas will see the risk of severe weather.
 Damaging winds, hail and tornadoes are all possible.

-The threat will move into the Southeast on Wednesday.
+The threat will move into the southeast Wednesday.
 There are signs of another round of severe weather late in the week to potentially close out the month.